fireflycons/go-powershell/README.md

 To start a PowerShell shell, you need a backend.
 Backends take care of starting and controlling the actual `powershell.exe` process.
 In most cases, you will want to use the Local backend, which just uses `os/exec` to start the process.

+Note that due to how the inter-process communication works with the underlying session, you cannot include any line breaks in your command string, otherwise it will stall the pipes.
+The command is sanity-checked for this before submission and execute methods will fail with [ErrInvalidCommandString].
+If you want to send an entire script, this must be placed in the file system and a command sent to dot-source it.

 ```go
 package main